The Matchlighters Scholars Program

 Complete the Application Form

-Plan to spend 20 minutes or so filling it out.
-Also, make sure you have access to your high school transcripts as well as a document that proves your financial need.
+Plan to spend about 20 minutes filling it out.
+Before you start, make sure you have your high school transcripts and a document proving financial need.
+You’ll find a list of accepted documents on the application itself.

-If you meet the financial and academic requirements, you’ll be accepted.
+If you meet our financial and academic requirements, you’ll be accepted.

 Step 3